antiBaconMachine/nx-pnpm-resolution-repro/README.md

 We can see that number 3 is actually what we want, but unfortunately for us when it comes the path mapping that nx generates it arbitrarily picks the [first one](https://github.com/nrwl/nx/blob/42aefd87d0f971e1f3e773ff63bc3ff286351833/packages/js/src/executors/node/node.impl.ts#L324).
 We can see this causes the incorrect path above.

+Note that this incorrect mapping is done regardless of whether there are one or two dependenices, but for some reason it only becomes a problem when the top level one exists.

 ## Workaround

 We can set the outputs on the library build target to an empty array and this will avoid the issue due to [this line](https://github.com/nrwl/nx/blob/42aefd87d0f971e1f3e773ff63bc3ff286351833/packages/js/src/executors/node/node.impl.ts#L323).
 A better solution is probably to do as the [cache docs](https://nx.dev/concepts/how-caching-works#what-is-cached) suggest and use